-Self-esteem and confidence are built and maintained through our own recognition and acknowledgement of our successes.
-While some people seem to have the edge from birth and are naturally more confident than others, positive self-concept (as psychologists call it), is not a fixed attribute and it can be developed at any time.
+Self-esteem and confidence are built and maintained through our recognition and acknowledgement of our successes.
+While some people seem to have the edge from birth and are naturally more confident than others, positive self-concept (as psychologists call it), is not a fixed attribute; you can develop it at any time.

-Neither is is everlasting; attributes like self-confidence and -esteem need maintenance and renewal if they are to remain intact and serve us well (this goes for the confident people too.
+Neither is it everlasting; attributes like self-confidence, and self-esteem need maintenance and renewal if they are to remain intact and serve you well.
+By the way, this goes for confident people too.
 We can all have bad days and it is healthy to have self-doubt, up to a point.
 Confident people just don’t let those things stop them.